 Location of IRS center near you: https://apps.irs.gov/app/officeLocator/index.jsp

 - Through a certified acceptance agent (CAA): Taking all factors (not willing to send original passport, busy working hours, unavailability of certified copies etc.) into account, applying through a CAA was best suited option for my family for filing our taxes and ITIN.
 These CAA’s are authorized by the IRS and can help complete returns and file Form W-7.
 They can verify the original documents or certified copies for primary and secondary applicants, prepare a certificate of accuracy and forward application with copies of the documents they reviewed to the IRS for processing.
-For dependents, CAA’s can now verify passports and birth (update for 2017) certificates.
+For dependents, CAA’s can verify passports and birth certificates only.
+The CAA will return the documentation immediately after reviewing its authenticity.

 One of our friend referred us to a CAA who had her office within 5 miles from our place.
 You can check CAA in your area at link below.
 She helped us out in filing our taxes and had good knowledge too.
 We came to U.S. a year before in Feb so we filed our return as “Married Filing jointly” using 1040 A and submitted photocopies of our passport and original marriage certificate.
 Since it was a requirement to submit original documents of dependents (my daughter in my case) that time in 2015 (if applying through CAA), and we didn’t want to submit her original passport, we submitted her original birth certificate and her medical record with her ITIN application.
 Usually IRS sends the original certificates back, our friends got their child birth certificate back.
 We didn’t get ours back; as we had a backup, we never followed up.
 Over all, it took us 40-45 mins in whole process with prior appointment and around $170 (with peace of mind protection) but yes we were totally satisfied and when she told about the juicy check which we were to get was the best part 😛 (though it depends how you have filled W2 form initially).